Incoming Exchange FAQs

 Open All Tabs

 To extend your exchange for an additional semester, you must ask the exchange coordinator at your home institution for their approval.
-If the coordinator approves, they should to send an email to your UM Study Abroad advisor to request an extension.
-If your extension is then approved by UM, you must submit a signed Academic Advisor's Recommendation for Program Extension form, updated proof of funding, I-94 and your original I-20 to the ISSS office in the UC 2275 no later than 14 business days before the expiration of the current I-20.
+If you are approved to extend your time at UM, they should to send an email to your UM Study Abroad advisor to request an extension.

 • When will my transcripts be sent to my home university?

-If you do not have a hold on your account, we will order a transcript and send to your institution automatically.
-For the fall semester, these are typically sent by the late January/early February.
-For the spring semester, these are typically sent by the end of June.
+If you do not have a hold on your account, we will order and send your official transcript to your institution automatically.
+The typical timeline is:

-Note: A hold on your account prevents us from obtaining your transcript; our office is not able to intervene or override holds.
+Note: A hold on your account prevents us from obtaining your transcript; our office is not able to intervene to override holds.
 If you have any questions about the holds on your account, please contact Cane Central

 • When will my grades be released?